-Raffle baskets are a big favorite in almost any fundraising event.
+Raffle baskets are a big favourite in almost any fundraising event.
 There’s nothing better than winning a bunch of little prizes where there’s a guarantee of satisfaction.
 It doesn’t matter who your audience is, a raffle basket is sure to please someone.
 It’s why we suggest always providing one.

 It can really entice people to buy more tickets for your event.
 That being said, it’s not as if you can head to a store and buy a raffle basket all ready to go.
 This is why we’ve created this list of ideas so that you can build your own and get the ticket sales you dream of.